HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 </figure>

 You deserve a reading break for making it here.
 Allow yourself to *Drift away* to the single while browsing some of our photos. 📷
-You can give RedStone a 👍 on [Facebook](https://www.facebook.com/RedStone-102867844858279) and [follow us on Instagram](https://www.instagram.com/redstone_music/) to stay up to date.
+You can give RedStone a 👍 on [Facebook](https://www.facebook.com/RedStone-102867844858279) and [follow us on Instagram](https://www.instagram.com/redstone_music/) to stay up to date (we are not actively playing).

 <div id="instapost">
   <iframe src="https://www.instagram.com/p/CG9OWneBhui/embed/" width="80%" frameborder="0" scrolling="no"></iframe>